Who Is This Credit Card Best For?

-Spend $3,000 in the first 3 months to get those extra bonus points and then only use this card when you travel, booking hotels exclusively in the Marriott network to get the most possible points.
+Spend $3,000 in the first three months to get the stand-out bonus and then only use this card when you travel, booking hotels exclusively in the Marriott network to get the most possible points.
 Watch the Marriott Bonvoy website for opportunities to earn extra points on additional travel purchases, like your family cruise or a Hertz rental car.

 Transferring your points to an airline partner may get you the most value.
 If you use them for hotels, you’ll get the most value from PointSavers reservations.